Best practices for the Web

 Additional best practices to consider:

-- Pages that are no longer current should ideally be removed or appropriately archived so as not to inadvertently produce outdated information to visitors via an Internet search.
+- Pages that are no longer current should be removed or archived to prevent outdated information from reaching visitors via search.

 - Use valid XHTML and CSS and test using a validator like the ones provided by the World Wide Web Consortium (www.w3.org).